I have a soft spot for traditional Chinese patterns and art. It might be something to do with where I was born and brought up.

 I think the pink flowers in this pattern are Peonies.

-That is probably because when I grew up in Hong Kong my mother used to collect blue and white pottery and have it on display.
+The first thing I imagine about Chinese pottery is the traditional blue and white patterns.
+That is probably because when I grew up in Hong Kong, my mother used to collect blue and white pottery and have it on display.

-Blue and white pottery designs have been popular in China for many centuries.
+Blue and white pottery designs have been famous in China for many centuries.
 The patterns first became widely used in Chinese porcelain in the 14th century, after the cobalt pigment for the blue began to be imported from Persia.

 “This plate is arranged from a blue-and-white china Basin and shows half the circumference of the basin developed.
 The four pear-shaped masses are very effective.
 The etched outline flowers on the dark ground are after the Indian manner; so also is the general arrangement of the pedant ornament, except that the scrolls have their terminations so peculiarly Chinese.”